LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Modeling the Latency for the Remaining Scenarios

 \subsection{UL and DL latency in FDD}

-In FDD,\footnote{FDD is only supported in sub-\SI{2.6}{\giga\hertz} bands~\cite{3GPP-scs-fr1}, typically used by public operators.
-Private 5G deployments are allocated bands that only support TDD, so for URLLC applications such as industrial automation~\cite{brown2018ultra} and hospitals~\cite{9792172}, TDD is the practical option.} uplink and downlink use separate frequency bands, so each slot is simultaneously a full DL and a full UL slot.
+In FDD,\footnote{FDD is only supported in sub-\SI{2.69}{\giga\hertz} bands~\cite{3GPP-scs-fr1}, typically used by public operators.
+Due to the limited availability of FDD spectrum, private 5G deployments are usually allocated higher bands that only support TDD, so for URLLC applications such as industrial automation~\cite{brown2018ultra} and hospitals~\cite{9792172}, TDD is the practical option.} uplink and downlink use separate frequency bands, so each slot is simultaneously a full DL and a full UL slot.